2,7-Diamino-10-ethyl-9-phenyl-phenanthridinium

 flat

-purine-pyrimidine base pair, which is able to slip in between adjacent
+purine-pyrimidine base pair, and is able to slip into DNA

 co-planar base pairs (intercalation).